FlexMeasures/flexmeasures/documentation/dev/plugins.rst

 Writing Plugins
 ====================

-You can extend FlexMeasures with functionality like UI pages or CLI functions.
+You can extend FlexMeasures with functionality like UI pages, API endpoints, or CLI functions.
+This is eventually how energy flexibility services are built on top of FlexMeasures!

-A FlexMeasures plugin works as a `Flask Blueprint <https://flask.palletsprojects.com/en/1.1.x/tutorial/views/>`_.
+In an nutshell, a FlexMeasures plugin adds functionality via one or more `Flask Blueprints <https://flask.palletsprojects.com/en/1.1.x/tutorial/views/>`_.

 .. todo:: We'll use this to allow for custom forecasting and scheduling algorithms, as well.

-How it works
-^^^^^^^^^^^^^^
+How to make FlexMeasures load your plugin
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the config setting :ref:`plugin-config` to point to your plugin(s).
+Use the config setting :ref:`plugin-config` to list to your plugin(s).

-Here are the assumptions FlexMeasures makes to be able to import your Blueprint:
+A setting in this list can:

-- The plugin folder contains an ``__init__.py`` file.
+1. point to a plugin folder containing an __init__.py file
-- In that file, you define a Blueprint object (or several).

-We'll refer to the plugin with the name of your plugin folder.
+2. be the name of an installed module (i.e. in a Python console `import <module_name>` would work)

+Each plugin defines at least one Blueprint object.
+These will be registered with the Flask app, so their functionality (e.g. routes) becomes available.

+We'll discuss an example below.

+In that example, we use the first option from above to tell FlexMeasures about the plugin.
+It is the simplest way to start playing around.

+The second option (the plugin being an importable Python package) allows for more professional software development.
+For instance, it is more straightforward in that case to add code hygiene, version management and dependencies (your plugin can depend on a specific FlexMeasures version and other plugins can depend on yours).

+To hit the ground running with that approach, we provide a `CookieCutter template <https://github.com/SeitaBV/flexmeasures-plugin-template>`_.
+It also includes a few Blueprint examples and best practices.

 Showcase